of the Heart

 With Kadampa Teachers Gen Norden, Sharon Lovich and Kelsang Jangchen.

-Spend a relaxing and meaningful weekend away, in the tranquil setting of Unicoi Mountain Retreat Center.
+Spend a relaxing and meaningful weekend away, in the tranquil setting of Unicoi State Park & Lodge.
 Guided by qualified meditation Teachers from our regional Kadampa Centers, and meditating and discussing with spiritual friends, this weekend will be a chance to rest, reflect and bring the meaning of the Dharma loving kindness into our hearts.